jesserichmanNYC/blog/content/post/perfect_docker_java.md

 ## Introduction

-I’ve started to work with Java in 1998, and for a long time, it was my main programming language.
+I started working with Java in 1998, and for a long time, it was my main programming language.
 It was a long love–hate relationship.

-During my work career, I wrote a lot of code lines in Java.
-Despite that fact, I’m not a fan of writing microservices in Java and putting Java applications into [Docker](https://www.docker.com/) containers.
+DDuring my work career, I wrote a lot of code in Java.
+Despite that fact, I don’t think Java is usually the right choice for writing microservices running in [Docker](https://www.docker.com/) containers.

 But, sometimes you have to work with Java.
 Maybe Java is your favorite language and you do not want to learn a new one, or you have a legacy code that you need to maintain, or your company decided on Java and you have no other option.

 Whatever reason you have to **_marry Java with Docker_**, you better **_do it properly_**.

-In this post, I will try to show you how you can create an effective Java-Docker build pipeline to consistently produce small, efficient and secure Docker images.
+In this post, I will show you how to create an effective Java-Docker build pipeline to consistently produce small, efficient, and secure Docker images.

-## Be Careful
+## Be careful

 There are plenty of _“Docker for Java developers”_ tutorials out there, that unintentionally encourage some Docker bad practices.